realeroberto/peppol.agid.gov.it/en/insights/electronic-ordering.md

     </tr>
     <tr>
       <th scope="row">5</th>
-      <td>The Supplier’s Access Point Provider (Corner 3) confirms reception of the order at Corner 2 with a “Message Disposition Notification” sent over the PEPPOL network; at the same time, it makes the order available to the Supplier (Corner 4)</td>
+      <td>The Supplier’s Access Point Provider (Corner 3) confirms reception of the order at the Access Point Provider of the Public Administration (Corner 2) with a “Message Disposition Notification” (MDN) sent over the PEPPOL network; at the same time, it makes the order available to the Supplier (Corner 4)</td>
     </tr>
     <tr>
       <th scope="row">6</th>
-      <td>The Access Point Provider (Corner 2) sends a notification as the outcome of the transmission to the original sender of the order (Corner 1), using a notification type agreed between the parties</td>
+      <td>The Access Point Provider of the Public Administration (Corner 2) sends a notification as the outcome of the transmission to the original sender of the order (Corner 1 - Public Administration), using a notification type agreed between the parties</td>
     </tr>
   </tbody>
 </table>

 **TRANSMISSION SCENARIO WITH THIRD PARTY**

-The **Transmission** scenario takes place if only the recipient is registered on PEPPOL SMP/SML: in such a case, NSO receives the order through traditional channels (PEC, FTP and WS) and forwards it to the recipient on the PEPPOL network.
+The **Transmission** scenario takes place if it is only the recipient to be registered on PEPPOL SMP/SML.
+In such a case, NSO receives the order directly from the Public Administration with an NSO address through traditional channels (PEC, FTP and WS).
+The order is then forwarwed to the to the recipient on the PEPPOL network.

-This scenario is supported thanks to the availability of the national PEPPOL Access Point for the PA deployed by AgID and integrated with NSO.
+This scenario is supported thanks to the availability of the national PEPPOL Access Point for the PA deployed by AgID, the national PEPPOL Authority, and integrated with NSO.

 <figure class="figure">
   <img src="/assets/images/e-ordering-2-en.png" class="figure-img img-fluid rounded" alt="Transmission scenario with third party">